 Earth and Environmental Sciences

-Taking care of our planet is a global responsibility, and these resources will help students better understand natural processes as well as the impacts humans have on them.
+Taking care of our planet is a global responsibility.
+These resources will help students better understand natural processes as well as the impacts humans have on them.

 - Our ACIS Invasive Species lesson plan asks students to assess invasive species that threaten the ecosystems and native species of foreign regions.

 - National Geographic offers a handful of lesson plans that bridge science and global issues.
-Try The World Ocean to understand the interconnectedness of our oceans and our physical and human systems or Down to the Last Drop to see the impact of human activities on our planet’s limited water resources.
+Try The World Ocean to understand the interconnectedness of our oceans and our physical and human systems.
+Down to the Last Drop shows the impact of human activities on our planet’s limited water resources.